naimuddin01/bistro-boss-client/README.md

-# Daintree ( e-commerce platform )
+# Bistro-boss ( e-commerce platform )

-An e-commerce platform developed with Django and Django Rest Framework, providing a smooth shopping experience for users.
-Features include user registration and login, product browsing, cart management, secure checkout with PayPal integration and SSL, and order history tracking in customer profiles.
+An food-e-commerce platform developed with React and React Rest Framework, providing a smooth shopping experience for users.
+Features include user registration and login, product browsing, cart management, secure checkout with stripe, and order history tracking in customer profiles.
 Even guest users can shop hassle-free.
 Also, product lists and details can be fetched with REST APIs.

 ## Table of Contents